Abdo-Abuharrus211/coopy/README.md

 # Todo
  - [X] Prompt for Paths
- - [X] Traverse all folders and their sub-folders.
+ - [X] Traverse all folders and their sub folders.
  - [X] parse files for frontmatter.
  - [X] Check if ready for publishing
  - [X] Copy the files to the destination directory
  - [X] Only copy files in specific folders
  - [ ] Complete config implementation
  - [ ] Add command line arguments and flags
+ - [ ] Write the new paths to the config file if user flags to save
  - [ ] Move User I/O to separate function
  - [ ] Add function docs?
 Is this idiomatic?
  - [ ] Refactor and modularize the functions